anyuswa/-CyberLab-Blueprint-Intern--B083F-NETWORKWALKS/README.md

 VM performance is poor
 Check host resource usage.

-Possible improvements:
+**Possible improvements:**

-Increase RAM allocation if sufficient host memory exists.
+🧠 Increase RAM allocation if sufficient host memory exists.

-Increase CPU allocation carefully.
+⚙️ Increase CPU allocation carefully.

-Close unnecessary host applications.
+🧹 Close unnecessary host applications.

-Ensure hardware virtualization is enabled.
+🔧 Ensure hardware virtualization is enabled.

-Avoid running more VMs than the host can comfortably support.
+🖥️ Avoid running more VMs than the host can comfortably support.

-🔐 Security Considerations
+🔐 **Security Considerations**

 This project is intended for authorized cybersecurity education and laboratory experimentation.

 When expanding the environment: